Siphon880gh/devbrain/Web Development - No Code Low Code (WORDPRESS, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/Migration - All-in-One Migration Free/Error - Import stuck at some percent - Browser console ERR_CONNECTION_RESET at admin-ajax.php.md

 Opened the DevTools console to diagnose differentially.

 This is either a payload too large or a time out.
-Refer to configuration steps at [[zAppendix - Request body and post (Wordpress Migrations All-in-One)]].
+Refer to configuration steps at [[zAppendix - Increase limits on request body, post, timeout, etc (Wordpress Migrations All-in-One)]].